EU's Tusk hails Trump words, wants to see deeds

 HAMBURG European Council President Donald Tusk welcomed the support Donald Trump has offered to Transatlantic ties but voiced caution on Friday on whether they reflected a change in policy by the U.S. president.

-In Poland on Thursday ahead of the G20 summit in Germany, Trump said he stood firmly behind the mutual defence commitments of the NATO alliance and criticised Russia.
+In Poland on Thursday ahead of the G20 summit in Germany, Trump said he stood firmly behind the mutual defense commitments of the NATO alliance and criticized Russia.

 "We have been waiting for a long time to hear these words from President Trump but the real question is whether it was a one-time incident or a new policy.
 President Trump said yesterday in Warsaw, that words are easy but it is actions that matter, and the first test will be our meeting here in Hamburg."